Before you arrive

 Here are the entry requirements for the Financial Management master program

-- Do you know where to send your application?
+- Do you know where to upload your application?

 - Do you know the application deadline?